A SHORT HISTORY OF BELGIUM

 Matters came to a head in 1302 when craftsmen in Bruges refused to pay a new tax.
 The French king sent soldiers to garrison the town.
 However, Pieter De Coninck, a weaver, and Jan Breydel, a butcher led a rebellion on 18 May 1302.
 They killed anyone who could not pronounce the Flemish words schild end vriend.
 The uprising in Bruges spread to the rest of Belgium and a French army was sent to crush it.

 However Belgian peasants and craftsmen crushed the French at the Battle of the Golden Spurs on 11 July 1302.
 (The Belgians disguised a marsh with brushwood and the French knights rode into the trap).
-Afterwards the Belgians collected 600 golden spurs.
-Following the battle France was forced to recognize the independence of Flanders.
+Afterward, the Belgians collected 600 golden spurs.
+Following the battle, France was forced to recognize the independence of Flanders.

 In the 14th century an area of what is now France called Burgundy was a powerful realm.
 In 1377 the Duke of Burgundy married Margaret of Flanders, the heiress of the Count of Flanders.
-After the count's death in 1385 Flanders became part of Burgundian territory.
-Under Burgundian rule trade continued to flourish.
+After the count's death in 1385 Flanders became part of the Burgundian territory.
+Under the Burgundian rule, trade continued to flourish.
 It was also a great age of achievement in art with such famous artists as Jan Van Eyck (1390-1441) and Hans Memling (1440-1494).
-Furthermore Leuven University was founded in 1425.
+Furthermore, Leuven University was founded in 1425.

 Meanwhile in the 16th century the whole of Europe was rocked by the Protestant Reformation but most people in Belgium remained Catholic.
 Then at the end of the 17th century, the European powers fought over Belgium.
 In 1714 at the end of the War of the Spanish Succession Austria was given Belgium.